 Problem Statement 1 (Prioritized): Students participating in special programs (EB and Special Education) perform lower on academic assessments than their peers who are not in special programs.
-Root Cause: Instructional strategies and intervention that targets individual student needs is not being implemented at the level and rate necessary to evidence significant student academic gains.
+Root Cause: Instructional strategies and intervention that target individual student needs are not being implemented consistently at the level and rate necessary to evidence significant student academic gains.

 Problem Statement 2 (Prioritized): Students receiving special education services perform at least 10% lower on average in the meets and masters categories on summative assessments across all content areas.
-Root Cause: Teachers need to consistently use formative assessment data to create individualized instruction during PLCs with fidelity.
+Root Cause: Increase the consistent use of formative assessment data to create individualized instruction during PLCs with fidelity.